nbachand/city_block_cfd/README.md

 #### slAll
 Whether or not all houses have skylights.
 If true, the house has a skylight.
 If false, the house does not have a skylight unless it is house type *sl*.

+#### csID
+Some cases were run multiple times to ensure statistical convergence.
+This csID is the same for these repeated runs.
+This matches the first 3 digits of the *run ID* for the original run.

 #### Params
 A string list of parameters meant for plotting and differentiating cases which includes [WS](#ws), [Ri](#ri), [delT](#delt), [SS](#ss), and [C](#c).